j1ggl3s/alpha_pool_pearl_dashboard/README.md

+## I had AI write this for me, forgive any mistakes

-Docker Miner Live Dashboard Monitor
+# Docker Miner Live Dashboard Monitor

 This is a dynamic, real-time command line dashboard and performance tracker for mining Pearl inside Docker containers.
 This Python script automatically aggregates information from your active container logs, localized historic files, your graphics card telemetry, online market pricing index APIs, and pool data to build a consolidated performance monitor.

-Core Features
+## Core Features

 Log Ingestion Pipeline: Automatically scans historical Docker logs on startup, filters past submissions, and maps continuous metrics without slowing down your computer memory.